One unit of credit equals four semester hours.

 Communicative awareness and effectiveness are developed through analysis of videotaped oral presentations and laboratory experience.
-For speech-language pathology majors, this course offers additional practice in transcription using the International Phonetic Alphabet.
+For communication sciences and disorders majors, this course offers additional practice in transcription using the International Phonetic Alphabet.
 Prerequisites: CSD 203, 3.00 GPA.

 CSD 233 Workshop in Sign Language I